What is fine particulate matter ( PM2.5) and where does it come from?

-- Fine particulate matter (PM2.5) is a complex mixture of extremely small particles and liquid droplets less than 2.5 micrometers in diameter.
+Fine particulate matter (PM2.5) is a complex mixture of extremely small particles and liquid droplets less than 2.5 micrometers in diameter.
 A single human hair is almost 30 times larger in diameter than the largest fine particle, PM2.5.
 PM2.5 is a product of combustion, primarily caused by burning fuels.
 Examples of PM2.5 sources include power plants, vehicles, wood burning stoves, and wildland fires.
-For more information, click here.
+Further information may be found at: Particulate Matter.

 PM2.5 Air Quality Issues